 The strongest annual growth in the past ten years came in 2011.
 At just over $4.1 trillion, it’s a whopping 7.47 percent increase from 2010’s total retail sales figures.

-Even though the total number of US retail sales continue to increase on a yearly basis, 2020 is seeing growth come to a halt as a result of the coronavirus pandemic.
+Even though the total number of US retail sales continue to increase on a yearly basis, 2020 is seeing this growth come to a halt as a result of the coronavirus pandemic.

-Despite the slowdown in growth, analysts are still expecting total retail sales in the US to increase by between 3.5 percent and 4.1 percent in 2020.
+Despite the slight slowdown in growth, analysts are still expecting total retail sales in the US to increase by between 3.5 percent and 4.1 percent in 2020.